top of page

 So, we discussed this verse and other verses referring to cannibalism and explained that the Bible is talking about it because it literally happened, and it’s stating a fact, or it’s giving us a description of just how destructive sin is.
 In the specific case of 2 Kings 6, it was the result of a severe famine and siege.

-I made a comment that no matter how hungry I got I would never eat another human.
-Then I got a snarky comment shot back at me, telling me that if I was starving my brain wouldn’t be thinking correctly, so I can't assume that I wouldn't eat somebody else.
+I commented that no matter how hungry I got, I would never eat another human.
+Then I got a snarky comment shot back at me, telling me that if I were starving, my brain wouldn’t be thinking correctly, so I can't assume that I wouldn't eat somebody else.

 You can imagine how well that went over with me.

-I will admit I was very disheartened at the comment, hence why I spoke back, very politely of course but still with some spiciness in my voice.
-But honestly, sometimes rude just needs to be clapped back on, especially in front of someone who just found out something that they believed was wrong, geez. 🤦♀️
+I will admit I was very disheartened at the comment, hence why I spoke back, politely, but still with some spice in my voice.
+But honestly, sometimes being rude just needs to be clapped back on, especially in front of someone who just found out something that they believed was wrong, geez. 🤦♀️

 © Jane Isley